yusif-a/my_blog_backend/README.md

-This is a personal project with the aim of self-training.
+This is a personal project.